Elliptic dimers on minimal graphs and genus 1 Harnack curves: Family of elliptic Kasteleyn operators

 Note that in the fraction above, the numerator can be discarded up to gauge equivalence, \emph{i.e.},\@ cancels out when computing the face weight, while the denominator is strictly positive.
 Therefore, up to gauge equivalence, the argument of~$\K[t]_{\ws,\bs}$ is simply given by the argument of~$\theta(\beta-\alpha)e^{-i(\alpha+\beta)}$.
-Since~$\theta(u)$ is positive for~$u\in(0,\pi)$ and negative for~$u\in(\pi,2\pi)$, one easily checks that this argument is equal to~$\frac{\pi}{2}+\arg(e^{2i\beta}-e^{2i\alpha})$.
+Since~$\theta(u)$ is positive for~$u\in(0,\pi)$ and negative for~$u\in(\pi,2\pi)$, one easily checks that this argument is equal to~${\phi_\mapalpha:=}\frac{\pi}{2}+\arg(e^{2i\beta}-e^{2i\alpha})$.

-Since~$\Gs$ is minimal and~$\mapalpha$ belongs to~$X_\Gs$, Theorem~23 of~\cite{BCdT:immersion} can be applied, and the angle map~$\mapalpha$ defines a minimal immersion of~$\Gs$ (recall Section~\ref{sec:tt-def}).
-Now, by~\cite[Theorem~31]{BCdT:immersion}, Kenyon's argument for critical weights on isoradial graphs~\cite{Kenyon:crit} extends to the minimal setting, and we deduce that the phases above satisfy the Kasteleyn condition. \end{proof}
+{The proposition is now a consequence of the main results of~\cite{BCdT:immersion}, as follows.} Since~$\Gs$ is minimal and~$\mapalpha$ belongs to~$X_\Gs$, Theorem~23 of~\cite{BCdT:immersion} can be applied, and the angle map~$\mapalpha$ defines a minimal immersion of~$\Gs$ {as defined in} Section~\ref{sec:tt-def}. {To be more precise, this theorem gives a full description of the space~$Y_\Gs$ of minimal immersions of~$\Gs$, a space which in known to contain~$X_\Gs$.} Now, by~\cite[Theorem~31]{BCdT:immersion}, {the spaces~$X_\Gs\subset Y_\Gs$ are included in the space~$K_\Gs$ of maps~$\mapalpha$ such that the phase~$\phi_\mapalpha$ satisfies Kasteleyn's condition, concluding the proof.} \end{proof}